hmunjuluri05/engineering-team/README.md

 **Execution Steps:**

 1. **Initialization**: User provides requirements via CLI, which creates the workflow
-2. **Phase 1 - Design**: Engineering Lead analyzes requirements and creates DESIGN.md
+2. **Phase 1 - Design**: SequentialAgent runs Engineering Lead to create DESIGN.md
-3. **Phase 2 - Parallel Implementation**: All three engineers work simultaneously from the same design:
+3. **Phase 2 - Parallel Implementation**: SequentialAgent triggers ParallelAgent, which runs all three engineers **truly simultaneously**:
    - **Backend Engineer** reads the design and implements all backend modules
    - **Frontend Engineer** reads the design and creates Gradio UI
    - **Test Engineer** reads the design and creates comprehensive tests
 4. **Completion**: All files are saved to the output directory, workflow completes

-**Key Advantage**: Backend, Frontend, and Test engineers can work in parallel since they all depend only on the design, not on each other's output.
-This significantly improves efficiency.
+**Key Advantage**: Using **ParallelAgent** means Backend, Frontend, and Test engineers actually run at the same time (not just conceptually), significantly improving efficiency.
+They can do this because they all depend only on the design, not on each other's output.

 ### Key Design Principles